Formasitchijoh/Transaction-Tracker/README.md

 Tracky is a transaction tracking system composed of three core components:

+1. **REST API** – Provides endpoints for creating, storing, and retrieving transaction data.
-1. **Scheduler** – Generates random transaction data every minute and communicates with the REST API to store these transactions.
+2. **Scheduler** – Generates random transaction data every minute and communicates with the REST API to store these transactions.
 After a transaction is stored, the Scheduler updates its confirmed status 10 seconds later.
-2. **REST API** – Provides endpoints for creating, storing, and retrieving transaction data.
-3. **Web Application** – A single-page application (SPA) that allows users to:
+3. **Web Application** – A single-page application (SPA) built with **Next.js** that allows users to:
    - View all stored transactions.
    - Search transactions using parameters such as ID, value, sender, and receiver.
    - Access detailed transaction information.